Some of the links in this post may be affiliate links, you can read my full disclosure here or more information at the bottom of this post.

 I don’t mean to say, “I can’t remember the last time you reached for my hand!” or “Why do you never kiss me for longer than half a second?”.

-I know that our first response to lack of affection is to shut our men out.
+I know that our first response to a lack of affection is to shut our men out.
 But that just doesn’t work.
 However, when we focus on loving our husbands the way we really want them to love us, over time, he can’t help but reciprocate.
+Positive reinforcement in action.

 Most men aren’t going to admit this, but stress and distractions are the two things they struggle against the most.
-Being patient with them and working to understand the things keeping them from being affectionate will go a long way towards having that closeness we desire with them.
+Being patient with them and working to understand the things keeping them from being affectionate will go a long way towards having that closeness we desire.

-And when they do initiate affection, notice it, even if it’s only a simple gesture like a hug, etc. Brag on their touch and the feeling that it gives.
+And when they do initiate affection, notice it, even if it’s only a small thing like a hug, etc. Brag on their touch and the feeling that it gives.
 Reciprocate with a smile and more closeness.
 Kindness goes a long way in this initiative.
 Be their sweetheart again.
-It worked once, it might take more effort this time around, but it’ll work again.
+It worked once, it might take more effort this time around, but it can work again.

 5. Win their affection

 The first time my husband introduced himself to me we were in college and I had just broken off a two-year relationship and was not in the mood to talk to anyone.
 But it was summertime and since few students remained on campus, we kept bumping into each other and eventually became friends.
 Fast friends.
 We were inseparable.

 But it took several months for me to agree to date him because I knew once we did, that was it.
 We were in it for the long haul and I was scared of commitment.
 But he knew what he wanted in life and he was convinced I was the one he wanted by his side.

 So when we started feeling distant, I analyzed those things he loved so much about me and asked myself if I was still that girl he first fell in love with, or was I someone completely different?
 Honesty had me admitting I lost sight of that person years ago and that wasn’t a good thing.

 And my husband can’t resist that girl.
 And that’s how I want it to be.
 Even when we’re 90.